Shibboleth Origin Deployment Guide

 May be used with the Requester element.

-Evaluates to TRUE when the string content of the Requester element matches exactly the name of the requesting SHAR.
+Evaluates to TRUE when the string content of the Requester element matches exactly the providerId of the requesting application of 1.2 targets or the SHAR name of 1.1 targets.
 Otherwise evaluates to FALSE.
 Serves as the default value associated with Requester if none is specified.

 Evaluates to TRUE when the location of the resource either matches exactly or begins with the string content of the Resource element.
 Otherwise evaluates to FALSE.